aspose-slides/Aspose.Slides-Documentation/python-java/getting-started/installation/_index.md

 Aspose.Slides for Python via Java is platform-independent API and can be used on any platform (Windows, Linux and MacOS) where `Python`, `Java` and `jpype1` bridge are installed.

-## **Version requirements**
+## **Requirements for programs and versions**

+To ensure proper operation of Aspose.Slides for Python via Java, the following programs and packages must be installed:

 - JRE version >=8 (JPype1 has been tested on Java versions from 1.8 to 11).
-- Python version >=3.7.
+- Python version >=3.7,<=3.12.
 - JPype1 package version: >=1.5.0.

 ## **Install from pip**

-You can easily install Aspose.Slides for Python via Java from [pip](https://pypi.org/).
+You can easily install Aspose.Slides for Python via Java from [pip](https://pypi.org/) as long as you have all the required programs (Java, Python) installed.

 Create a new project folder.
-Fill in the title and version fields (leave the remaining fields with default values).

-Install JPype1 using the following command:
+[Install JPype1](https://jpype.readthedocs.io/en/latest/install.html) using the following command:
 ```
 $ pip install JPype1
 ```